-The University of Kentucky Department of Educational Leadership Studies offers an online graduate certificate and three different degrees with a specialization in School Technology Leadership programs to educators globally.
-These online programs are meant to serve anyone who cares heavily about the role that technology plays in our education systems.
+The University of Kentucky Department of Educational Leadership Studies offers a specialization area in School Technology Leadership for students who desire either a graduate certificate or an area of emphasis in their masters or doctoral work.
+These online courses are meant to serve educators, globally, who cares heavily about the role that technology plays in our education systems.

 These courses are an ideal mechanism for schools, districts, states, and nations to build their technology-related leadership capacity and are an excellent resource for superintendents, principals, district technology coordinators, media specialists, teachers, and other educators interested in the leadership aspects of K-12 technology.